 I could only speculate about Bertolucci’s decision to make a small film like this one, but I have a feeling he intended to prove that, despite all the controversies surrounding most of his movies, he is essentially a good storyteller.
 If he in fact just set out to tell a good story with Stealing Beauty, he succeeded in this 180-degree turn in his career.
 This is a captivating little production charged with genuine passion and conviction by a director at the top of his game.

 Bertolucci is able to create a movie that works on many levels, giving the film a multi-layered structure while bringing resonance to the expectations and disillusions of growing up in today’s society.
-He also extracts a completely natural performance from Tyler in her first starring vehicle — it remains her best performance to date.
+He also extracts a completely natural performance from Liv Tyler in her first starring vehicle — it remains her best performance to date.

 Bertolucci surrounded Tyler with a strong cast.
 I particularly enjoyed Jeremy Irons’s (Reversal of Fortune) smooth work as the debonair Alex.
 The film is also eye-candy.
 It was shot on location in Tuscany and the breathtaking Italian landscape enhances the romantic tone of the story.

 Conclusions & Final Thoughts:

 Even though the movie could have been labeled as a mere “date movie,” Stealing Beauty is much more than that.
 As directed by Bertolucci, this is a provocative drama that tries to give answers to life’s many complicated questions.
-With Sinead Cusack (Mrs. Jeremy Irons), Rachel Weiz (The Constant Gardener), and Donal McCann (Out of Africa).
+With Sinead Cusack (Mrs. Jeremy Irons, Eastern Promises), Rachel Weiz (The Constant Gardener), and Donal McCann (Out of Africa).
 Color, 118 minutes, Rated R.